 DragonFly Black is equipped with a 64-step analog volume control.
 With DragonFly Black connected to a PC or mobile device, adjusting the host’s system volume control will, through proxy, control the DragonFly Black’s onboard volume.
 This ensures maximum resolution and the highest sound quality, regardless of volume setting.

-In DragonFly Red, we were able to employ a highly sophisticated 64-step, 64-bit, bit-perfect digital volume control.
-It works similarly: With DragonFly Red connected to a PC or mobile device, adjusting the host’s system volume control will, through proxy, control the DragonFly Red’s onboard volume.
+In DragonFly Red and Cobalt, we were able to employ a highly sophisticated 64-step, 64-bit, bit-perfect digital volume control.
+It works similarly: With DragonFly Red/Cobalt connected to a PC or mobile device, adjusting the host’s system volume control will, through proxy, control the DragonFly’s onboard volume.
 Here again, we’ve optimized the volume control to ensure maximum resolution and the highest sound quality, regardless of volume setting.

 You can also use DragonFly as a traditional fixed-output source component (such as a CD player, DVD player, or Blu-ray player), connected to a standard input on a receiver or preamplifier.
 When used in this manner, DragonFly functions in fixed output mode, which allows the overall volume level to be adjusted with the audio/video system’s master volume control.
 For this application, both the music player’s volume control and the computer’s main (operating system) volume level should be set to maximum.